 June 10 – June 20, 2018

 The Snow Pond Composers Workshop at Snow Pond Music Festival is a week of intensive input and experiences for creative growth for composers at both the graduate and undergraduate level.
 In addition to private lessons and Master Class sessions with faculty composers, participants will explore new imaginative territories with immersion instructional and practicum sessions on improvisation, and an array of techniques for integrating improvisation into one’s compositions.
-Time will be provided for on-site composing, and participants will have a short piece for solo flute (or flute and electronics) read and if possible performed by Visiting Performing Artist Peter Bloom, who is both a master classical flutist and an expert improviser.
-Opportunities may also exist for informal readings by concurrent Saxophone Institute program participants.
+Time will be provided for on-site composing, and participants will have a short piece for cello and/or flute performed, critiqued, and recorded by Visiting Performing Artists Chris Gross and Peter H. Bloom.
 In addition to welcoming traditional approaches to composition, we are also receptive to composers whose work incorporates electronics, improvisation, jazz, rock, and other diverse elements into the compositional mix.

 - Master Class sessions and private lessons with faculty composers.

 - Instructional sessions dedicated both to honing traditional compositional skills and to intensively exploring a wide range of approaches to improvisation, and multiple techniques for integrating improvisation into one’s compositions and presentations on interactive computer systems for use by improvising musicians.

 - Receptive to both traditional composition and to composers whose work incorporates electronics, improvisation, jazz, rock, and other diverse elements into the compositional mix.